arslan2k12/Precis-Veine-Non-invasive-low-cost-Vein-Visualization-device/README.md

 https://www.facebook.com/precis.veine

-The project is coded in Python, and the code is available in Appendix of the Project Report
+•	The project is coded in Python, and the code is available in appendix of the Project Report

-Copyrights protected under MIT Lisence
+•	This project is licensed under the terms of the MIT license